senthilthyagarajan/stencilled.me/content/post/2017-10-25-airbnb-listing.md

 **Subway vs Rental Listings**

-Apart from all the ameneities mentioned in the listing one of the most important factor when it comes to booking a listing in New York is the proxmity to a subway stop.
+Apart from all the amenities mentioned in the listing one of the most important factor when it comes to booking a listing in New York is the proximity to a subway stop.
 I downloaded a json for the subways and plotted them against the listings.
-Considering that poeple want to live closeby I took as 0.1 mile as a walking distance , I created a buffer to capture all the listings inside that 0.1 mile ring.I took the top 20 to understand which of the subway stations had the most listings nearby.
+Considering that people want to live close-by I took as 0.1 mile as a walking distance , I created a buffer to capture all the listings inside that 0.1 mile ring.I took the top 20 to understand which of the subway stations had the most listings nearby.

 ![Top 20 subway stations](bar_Top20subway_png.png)

-The same results were also plotted on the map using the leaflet package to vizualize where these subway stations are located and how many listings they have using the graduated symbols.
+The same results were also plotted on the map using the leaflet package to visualize where these subway stations are located and how many listings they have using the graduated symbols.

 ![Top 20 subway stations Map](subwaytop20.png)

 **Description**

 The description and the photos put by the property owner plays an important role for anyone to book a listing .
-A wordcloud of those description helps us understand what do property owners mention in the description which might help them in more bookings.
+A word-cloud of those description helps us understand what do property owners mention in the description which might help them in more bookings.

 ![Description Word Cloud](Description_wordcloud.png)